matter-labs/era-compiler-solidity/docs/src/02-command-line-interface.md

 The byte array starting with `a2` at the end of the bytecode is a CBOR-encoded compiler version data and an optional metadata hash.

+The last two bytes of the metadata (`0x0055`) are not a part of the CBOR payload, but the length of it, which must be known to correctly decode the payload.

-JSON representation of a CBOR payload:
+JSON representation of the CBOR payload:

 ```javascript
 {